saint-lascivious/munin-pihole-plugins/README.md

 ```
 ./munin-pihole-plugins --install
 ```
-Dependencies are checked and met using `dpkg-query` and `apt` respectively, you will be prompted before any unmet dependencies are installed.
+Dependencies are checked and met automatically using `dpkg-query` and `apt` respectively.
 A copy of the `munin-pihole-plugins` script will be installed on the host in `/usr/local/bin` by default.
 The munin-pihole-plugins script directory can be [configured](https://github.com/saint-lascivious/munin-pihole-plugins#script-configuration), or the `munin-pihole-plugins` script installation may be disabled entirely.

 ### Step Three: …Wait
 * Wait, around five minutes